 Singapore

-New market opportunities might emerge in the field of digitalization and innovation.
+New market opportunities might emerge in the field of digitalisation and innovation.
 Singapore looks at technologies that facilitate telemedicine, telemonitoring, personal health management and prevention.
 Examples are home monitoring for the elderly or patients after a surgery and apps or wearables to improve healthy living.
 In addition, robotics and assistive technologies such as artificial intelligence and augmented reality are used, e.g. data analytics to improve daily operations in hospitals and in diagnostics and treatment.
 Personalised medicine is another promising area, as Singapore is building a genetic biobank as part of its National Precision medicine program, and is home to many pharmaceutical MNCs.

 Malaysia